-- Up-to-date internet browser (Chrome, Firefox, Microsoft Edge). - Reliable internet connections.
+- Up-to-date internet browser (Chrome, Microsoft Edge are preferred). - Reliable internet connections.

 Video Conferencing Requirements

 Classes may utilize Zoom Video Conferencing, which is an online cloud-based platform for video and audio conferencing, collaborations, chats, and webinars.
 There is no cost to the student to use Zoom.